 Will It Impact the Quality of Your Sleep?

+But there are benefits to cosleeping with a dog.
 In 2018, a study was published in the Anthrozoos Journal.
 The results suggested that women generally slept better and felt greater security and comfort sharing a bed with a dog than they did with a human partner!

 If you have a new puppy or rescue dog, sometimes allowing them to sleep in your bedroom will cause less disruption as they are more likely to settle being in your company.